 There are several ways this is possible:

-- Tax deductible health insurance premiums.
+- Tax-Deductible Health Insurance Premiums.
 If you’re self-employed, you can deduct the cost of health insurance without needing to itemize your deductions.
-You can also set up an HSA to pay for out-of-pocket medical costs, and also get a tax deduction.
+You can also set up an HSA to pay out-of-pocket medical costs and also get a tax deduction.

 This guide should cover all the basics of preparing your tax return, as well as introduce you to some of the more complex issues.
 Use it as a guide to get started, then get as much information as you need wherever necessary.

-If you’re using a paid preparer, or a tax preparation software package, most of this will be handled for you automatically.
+If you’re using a paid preparer or a tax preparation software package, most of this will be handled for you automatically.
 But, it helps to know everything that applies to your tax situation so you’re fully prepared with any information or documentation that’s necessary.